JustinValentine/Rubiks-Cube-Solver/README.md

-# Virtual Rubik's Cube
+# Rubik's Cube Solver
-A collection of projects that simulate, scan, and solve a nxnxn Rubik's cube.
+This program can solve all 43 quintillion possible arrangements of a Rubik's Cube.
+The program also simulates any 'size' of 3-D combination puzzle, i.e. 10x10x10, 16x16x16, ...
+Rubiks Cubes.
+OpenCV has been implemented to allow users to scan their real-world Rubiks Cube into the solver.

 ## Table of contents
 * [General Info](#general-info)